top of page

 Apologizing/Making Amends

 I often hear from couples how one partner shares their pain over something the other partner did or didn’t do, and how poorly their repairs go, leaving both feeling unsatisfied about their efforts to re-connect.
 I also hear from frustrated partners who are confused because their effort at apologizing fell flat.
-This post addresses some general guidelines for making an apology or amends.
+This addresses some general guidelines for making an apology or amends.

 Listen